Disk of the World

 A funny thing happened at the library in 1992.
 I came across a picture of the Phaistos Disk in a book, and above the disk in large letters was written, "Who can read the Phaistos Disk?"
 Discovered a hundred years ago, it had since that time remained archaeology's most famous undeciphered artifact.
 Looking closely at the disk, just in case I happened to be the person who could "read it," I was amazed to see right away two things that I recognized.

-Pyramid PyramidOn the Phaistos Disk I saw this pictograph (left) and it reminded me of the ones I had seen on a tile mosaic entitled Maze of Daedalus, found on a barn floor in Austria in 1815 and dated about 4 C.E. (above) Also on the tile mosaic are side-by-side disks (above, left and right) that are similar to the Phaistos Disk images when both sides of it are placed side by side.
+Pyramid PyramidOn the Phaistos Disk I saw this pictograph (left) and it reminded me of the ones I had seen on a tile mosaic entitled Maze of Daedalus, found on a barn floor in Austria in 1815 and dated about 4 C.E. (above) Also on the tile mosaic are side-by-side disks that are similar to the Phaistos Disk images when both sides of it are placed side by side.

-Maze of Daedalus section Wave Spiral, Phaistos Disk
+Maze of Daedalus section

 Minoan CoinThese similarities may be only coincidence, but there are other similarities as well.
 Both appear to be mazes; Maze of Daedalus is a square maze and Phaistos Disk is a round maze, and both originate in Minoan Crete, one as legend and the other as artifact.
 (Left, Minoan coin with square maze and English alphabet.)